Name: Kittens in Traumatic Testing Ends Now (KITTEN) Act

 amend the Animal Welfare Act (AWA) to prohibit USDA research facilities from

 purchasing, breeding, transporting, housing, feeding, maintaining, disposing of

 or experimenting on cats as part of any study that would cause potential pain

-or stress to cats, including experiments where analgesics are administered to
+or stress to cats.
+This would include experiments where analgesics are

-This bill was introduced in response to investigations by
+The KITTEN Act was introduced in response to investigations

-the White Coat Waste Project that revealed that a USDA facility in Maryland is
+by the White Coat Waste Project that revealed that a USDA facility in Maryland

-breeding and killing hundreds of cats for ongoing toxoplasmosis research, in
+breeding and killing cats for ongoing toxoplasmosis research, in which kittens

-which kittens are exposed to the parasitic disease and then killed, despite the
+are exposed to the parasitic disease and then killed.

 Call to Actions: